ariaghora/noe/README.md

 W2.Data := W2.Data - LearningRate * W2.Grad;
 b1.Data := b1.Data - LearningRate * b1.Grad;
 b2.Data := b2.Data - LearningRate * b2.Grad;

+{ NOTE: Do not du something like this:

+  W1 := W1 - LearningRate * W1.Grad;

+  Because it will replace W1 including all its attribute values entirely.
+  We only want to update the data. }
 ```
 You can also compute the loss function derivative with respect to all parameters to obtain the gradients... by your hands...
 But just stop there.
 Stop hurting yourself.
 Use more autograd.

 Check out [the wiki](https://github.com/ariaghora/noe/wiki) for more documentation.
 Please note that this framework is developed and heavily tested using fpc 3.0.4, with object pascal syntax mode, on a windows machine.
 Portability is not really my first concern right now, but any helps are sincerely welcome.
+See [CONTRIBUTING.md](CONTRIBUTING.md).

 > **A blatant disclaimer -** *This is my learning and experimental project.
 The development is still early and active.
 That said, the use for production is not encouraged at this moment.*